-Greek-Language.com does not receive any form of support or other benefit from any of the companies listed here.
-Links to these businesses are provided for the convenience of the community of scholars studying ancient Greek and Linguistics.
+Greek-Language.com does not receive any form of support or other benefit from any of the companies listed on this page.
+Links to these businesses are provided solely for the convenience of the community of scholars studying ancient Greek and Linguistics.

 Luke is a software developer who has the goal of developing a better web interface to provide access to ancient Greek texts.
 His website (http://textcritical.net) provides more elegant presentations of some of the same texts provided by Perseus.